awsdocs/amazon-connect-admin-guide/doc_source/upcoming-changes.md

 Thanks to your feedback, we've made changes to Amazon Connect metrics\.
 This topic gives you an overview of the improvements\.

+## Upcoming changes to Saved reports<a name="saved-report-changes"></a>

+We are in the process of rolling out a new service to improve saved report limits\.
+With this launch, tables in your real\-time metrics reports may default to 10 rows per page instead of what you previously saved\.
+To solve this issue, select the desired table size, re\-save your report, and it will persist the table size\.

+## Upcoming improvements to agent metrics on the Real\-Time Metrics page<a name="improvements-agent-metrics"></a>

+We are making improvements to the near real\-time Agent Metrics\.
+Previously, agent metrics, such as **Occupancy**, refreshed every 5 minutes\.
+With this change, these metrics will update in real\-time after every event, such as when agent answers a call\.

+Additionally, we fixed an issue where, if an agent was handling multiple channels, metrics such as **Agent Non\-Response** were incremented in the wrong channel\.

+Finally, with this change, if an agent is handling multiple channels we now calculate **Occupancy** for each channel\.
+However, this metric is directional\.
+To ensure you have an accurate view of **Occupancy** for multi\-channel agents, we recommend leveraging the **Historical metrics** page to review **Occupancy** at the agent level\.
+There is no impact if agents handle a single channel\.

+## New contact transferred related metrics<a name="contact-transferred-whats-new"></a>

+We are upgrading the existing [Contacts transferred in](historical-metrics-definitions.md#contacts-transferred-in-historical) and [Contacts transferred out](historical-metrics-definitions.md#contacts-transferred-out-historical) historical metrics to have consistent definitions\.
+We are adding [Contacts transferred in by agent](historical-metrics-definitions.md#contacts-transferred-in-by-agent-historical) and [Contacts transferred out by agent](historical-metrics-definitions.md#contacts-transferred-out-by-agent-historical) for more granular contact transferred related metrics\.

+## Changes to real\-time metrics agent tables<a name="agent-tables-rtm-page"></a>

+We are rolling out a new service to maintain the high availability from metrics that you expect from Amazon Connect\.
+Due to this change, the agent tables will now be sorted by availability status by default, rather than by agent login\.

+Additionally, the queues and routing profiles table will sort by agents online by default instead of queue or routing profile name\.

 ## Faster reload times for the Real\-time metrics page<a name="upgrading-rtm-page"></a>

 We are upgrading the performance of the **Real\-time metrics** page so reload times are faster\.
 The page will have the same functionality and user experience as the existing **Real\-time metrics** page\.